TRANSCRIPTION OF THE ANSWERS

 5/ Memory is a duty especially when it comes to such horrible facts.
 Man’s duty is to be aware of his mistakes and to avoid repeating them.

-6/ History, these are the facts and experiences of men.
-Memory is the transmission of History.
+6/ History is the facts and experiences of men.
+Memory is the transmission of history.

-7/ Auschwitz is the camp that caused the most deaths.
+7/ Auschwitz is the camp that killed the most people.
 In my eyes, it represents the horror of thousands of men (whether physical or psychological).
 It is dehumanization.

-8/ I think that we must show precisely what we do not see, what we do not imagine, what affects us at the very moment and not what we were thinking about before.
+8/ I think that we should show precisely what we do not see, what we do not imagine, what affects us at the very moment and not what we were thinking about before.

-9/ We talk a lot about it without really knowing and the subject, even current, remains quite vague.
-It is good to have your own impression.
+9/ We talk about it a lot without really knowing it, and the subject, even topical, is still quite vague.
+It’s good to have your own impression.

-1/ Auschwitz has always represented for me: horror.
-I knew a little about the subject, but it mainly concerned the Jewish deportation.
-It was just this year that I really got interested in the concentration camp system.
+1/ Auschwitz has always been a horror to me.
+I knew a little about the subject, but it was mostly about the Jewish deportation.
+It’s only this year that I really became interested in the prison system.

 2/ Yes.